 When you miss a mortgage payment and the bank tells you that you are at risk of foreclosure, things move quickly.
+Understanding your mortgage debt when faced with foreclosure is very important.
 You may get phone calls as well as official letters and demands for immediate payment to prevent the bank from taking your home and evicting you from the property.
 When foreclosure looms, many people on Long Island and in the five boroughs of New York City feel out of control, and with good reason.
 In a foreclosure proceeding, the bank holds all the cards.

 Thankfully, there may be a way out of foreclosure.